 - 1.8 'European sites' are the cornerstone of UK nature conservation policy.
 Each forms part of a 'national network' of sites that are afforded the highest degree of protection in domestic policy and law.
-They comprise Special Protection Areas (SPA) classified under the 1979 Birds Directive and Special Areas of Conservation (SAC) designated under the 1992 Habitats Directive.
-As a matter of policy, potential SPAs (pSPAs), possible SACs (pSACs) and those providing formal compensation for losses to European sites, are also given the same protection3. - 1.9 Together, the network comprises over 275 sites extending over 3,750,000ha4, and safeguards the most valuable and threatened habitats and species across the country and Europe.
-Prior to Brexit, this formed part of the EU-
+They comprise Special Protection Areas (SPA) classified under the 1979 Birds Directive, and Special Areas of Conservation (SAC) designated under the 1992 Habitats Directive.
+As a matter of policy, potential SPAs (pSPAs), possible SACs (pSACs) and those providing formal compensation for losses to European sites, are also given the same protection3. - 1.9 The network comprises safeguards for the most valuable and threatened habitats and species across the country and Europe.
+Prior to Brexit, this